 Data Breach in numbers

-The Passport Service disclosed that 247 complaints between January 1, 2018, and March 1, 2019, were received to them.
-In the meantime, 1,008,089 passport applications were received.
-However, in 2018, 49 data breaches were recorded.
+The Passport Service disclosed that they received 247 complaints between January 1, 2018, and March 1, 2019.
+In the meantime, they received 1,008,089 passport applications.
+Moreover, in 2018, the record of data breaches reached 49.
 Whereas, in 2019, there were six more recorded between January 1 and March 1.

 The Passport service informed that “The most common data breach was, the unauthorized disclosure of a passport to a third party by the passport being posted to the wrong address”.
 Subsequently, a spokesperson aware the audience by adding on, “The Passport Service processes over 800,000 applications per year.
 The Passport Service endeavours to safeguard the personal data of applicants and takes its responsibilities in this regard very seriously”.